Ananda Temple: Other structures

-Ananda Oakkyaung is simply a Monastery built with red bricks, located within the precincts of the Ananda Temple.
+Ananda Okkyaung is a brick monastery located within the precincts of the Ananda Temple.
 It was built in 1137 AD.
 Paintings of the 18th century are seen in the walls of the monastery, which also have an inscription that attributes building of the monastery to three brothers.
-Shin Thuddhamma Linkara, a highly venerated monk lived here.
+Shin Thuddhammalinkara, a highly venerated monk lived here.

 Tharabha Gate is the only surviving gate of the ancient Bagan city (previously known as Pagan); the Ananda temple is located to its southeast.
 Tharabar, a word derived from the Pali word "Sarabhanga", which literally means "shielded against arrows".
 Tharabar was one of the 12 gates of entry to the Pagan city built by King Pyinbya, in 849 AD.
-Some stucco engravings of Ogres are still seen on the gate.
-It is believed that two spirits protect it namely, the brother "Lord of the Great Mountain" on the left of the gate and the sister "Golden face" on the right side.
+Some stucco engravings of ogres are still seen on the gate.
+It is believed that two spirits protect it namely, the brother Mahagiri ("Lord of the Great Mountain") on the left of the gate and the sister Hnamadawgyi ("Golden Face") on the right side.